msawatzky75/r8mydog/README.md

 # r8mydog Content Management System
 This project is for non-profit use, a CMS rating site called **r8mydog**, where users post pictures of hotdogs that are rated by other users.
-I am making this for a friend who requested it for his personal use.
+I am making this as my final project for my college web development class.
+This project is incomplete and is only partially functional.

 ## Database
 The database will use at least these three tables, more may be added as needed.